mathieuancelin/react-state-validator/readme.md

 As the validation is only performed in dev mode (for performance reason), in dev mode you should define a `process.env.NODE_ENV` variable with a value that is not `production` (ie. `test`, or `dev`).
 In production mode, set the same variable to `production`.

+Also you have to be aware that `react-state-validator` can have serious impact on performances if you change your state a lot and if your state is big with a lot of validation.
+You should use it with caution and only for development.

 ```javascript
 import React from 'react';
 import { enhanceWithValidState } from 'react-state-validator';